GingerNinja23/ipop-documentation/Running-GroupVPN-on-OpenWRT-Emulator.md

     [[ifconfig.png]]

-## Closing SocialVPN
+## Closing GroupVPN

-1. Kill socialvpn or groupvpn
+1. Kill groupvpn

     ```bash
     ps
-    kill <process-id-ipop-tincan>
+    kill <process-id-of-ipop-tincan>
-    kill <process-id-svpn_controller.py>
+    kill <process-id-of-gvpn_controller.py>
     ```

-**Run groupvpn/socialvpn on another machine using same credentials and they will connect with each other.**
+**Run groupvpn on another machine using same credentials and they will connect with each other.**